From Podman AI Lab to OpenShift AI

 Figure 20: Chatbot in VS Code.

-The only code we'll need to modify is under the app directory.
+The only code that is modified is under the app directory.

 3. Open the ./components/app/chatbot_ui.py file.

-Then we'll add in the Langchain code to give us our RAG functionality.
-Note the items highlighted in red.
-Specifically, where the model_service or your OpenShift AI inference endpoint URL and the Elasticsearch setup.
-Finally, take note of how both of these are passed to Langchain (chain):
+Then we will add in the Langchain code to give us our RAG functionality.
+Note where the model_service or your OpenShift AI inference endpoint URL is configured and the Elasticsearch setup.
+Finally, take note of how both of these are passed to Langchain (chain variable):

 llm = ChatOpenAI(